giantswarm/docs/src/content/app-platform/app-configuration/index.md

 base64 encoded, as is required by Kubernetes.
 When uploading values via the Giant Swarm REST API, the base64 encoding is done for you.

+> In this context, the secret is used to populate the values file with secret information, it is not used to create secrets on the workload cluster.
+>
+> If you require secrets to be created on the workload clusters, consider using the [Out of band](https://github.com/giantswarm/gitops-template/blob/main/docs/repo_structure.md#mapi-and-out-of-band) delivery feature

 ### Example ConfigMap

 ```yaml